Raw blueberries before bed aid in sleep & weight loss

 Due to its potent antioxidant, anti-inflammatory and neuroprotective properties, resveratrol may ameliorate anxiety and have beneficial effects on obstructive sleep apnea.[8]

 As blueberries fight inflammations, they could help people with muscle stress and stiffness sleep better at night.
-They can relieve pain in certain cases.[9]
+Blueberries’ anti-inflammatory properties may help alleviate conditions that disrupt sleep, such as pain.[9]

 How to eat blueberries before bed?